 - Vel Anir: An imposing human fortress city ruled by a king.

 The night sky of Arethil is typically broken up into constellations, but these are completely different from species to species.
 Even different tribes of orcs have different stories for the patterns they see in the sky.

-At certain times of the year aurora can be particulary bright in the night sky, all the way to the equator.
-There are many explanations for this phenomena within different cultures.
-A wizard of Elbion once claimed that he would use a powerful artefact of flight to reach the aurora and harness its magical power.
+At certain times of the year aurora can be particularly bright in the night sky, all the way to the equator.
+There are many explanations for this phenomena among different cultures.
+A wizard of Elbion once claimed that he would use a powerful artifact of flight to reach the aurora and harness its magical power.
 He was last seen floating high above the city.

 Arethil has two moons.
-The scholars of Elbion document them as Lessat and Pneria and most humans in Liadain know them by these names.
-Lessat is the larger of the two, blue and green in colour.
+The scholars of Elbion document them as Lessat and Pneria and thus most humans in Liadain know them by these names.
+Lessat is the larger of the two, blue and green in color.
 On a clear night white bands and faint white rings can be seen across the orb.
-Pneria is much smaller moon and appears rusty orange on a clear night, with dark patterns crossing its surface.
-Lessat, Pneria and the Sun all follow the same path across the sky.
+Pneria is a much smaller moon and appears rusty orange on a clear night, with dark patterns crossing its surface.
+Lessat, Pneria and the sun all follow the same path across the sky.

 Pneria crosses the sky twelve times in a solar year.
 The full moon of Pneria is used as the start of a month in several calendars.
 A Pnerian month is the time it takes for the moon to go through one cycle, which takes thirty days.
 It follows a traditional lunar cycle where it transitions from a full moon to complete darkness, and then back again.
 Notably Pneria also changes size throughout the month – when full it is nearly twice its smallest size.

-There are thirty days in a Pneria cycle (i.e. month).
+There are thirty days in a Pnerian cycle (i.e. month).

-There are twelve Pneria months in a year.
+There are twelve Pnerian months in a year.

-There are three Pneria cycles in a Lessat cycle.
+There are three Pnerian cycles in a Lessati cycle.